Our intent through geography at Aylsham High School

-Students begin by studying international development, which incorporates a range of development issues including migration, globalization, rights to natural resources and economic activity in China.
-A study of urban environments comes next, particularly focusing on population and settlement in India.
+Students begin by studying urban environments comes next, particularly focusing on population and settlement in Rio de Janiero in Brazil.
+Following on from this is a unit on international development, which incorporates a range of development issues including migration, globalization, rights to natural resources and economic activity in China.
 A decision-making trip to Gressenhall Rural Life Museum is run in the summer term, inviting students to consider arguments for and against a proposed housing development.
 Physical geography forms the remainder of year 8, with studies into earthquakes, volcanoes, and coasts.
 The overview document below identifies how the topics taught in year 8 link to geographical concepts and places.
 In addition, it shows how each topic builds on prior geographical learning and what future learning it will lead to:

 Students study rivers initially in year 9 before moving onto look at the concept of sustainability.
 A study of current global challenges will broaden student's understanding of our world today.
 Students may take part in fieldwork in Wroxham and on the River Glaven to support them with fieldwork skills.
 Students will also spend time focusing on geographical skills, which are essential for GCSE geography.
 The overview document below identifies how the topics taught in year 7 link to geographical concepts and places.
 In addition, it shows how each topic builds on prior geographical learning and what future learning it will lead to: